ande3577/redmine_customize_notification/README.markdown

 The plugin settings contains a list of default fields.
 If a user selects "Restore default fields" these settings will be loaded.

+Currently only issue fields are available for customization other notification types are not supported.

 ## License

 This program is free software: you can redistribute it and/or modify